apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/DATETIME.md

 DATETIME([P])
 Date and time type.
-The optional parameter P indicates the time precision and the value range is [0, 9], that is, it supports up to 6 decimal places (microseconds).
+The optional parameter P indicates the time precision and the value range is [0, 9], that is, it supports up to 9 decimal places (microseconds).
 0 when not set.
 Value range is ['0000-01-01 00:00:00[.000000000]','9999-12-31 23:59:59[.999999999]'].
-The form of printing is 'yyyy-MM-dd HH:mm:ss.SSSSSS'
+The form of printing is 'yyyy-MM-dd HH:mm:ss.SSSSSSSSS'

 ### note